 Love it or hate it, Canva has come a long way over the past few years and is now the dominant tool for DIY graphic design.
 It’s easy to see why.
 They have hundreds of thousands of free templates for everything from social media posts to flyers that are easy to edit and customize.
 They even have brand kits so you can edit templates to include your brand colors, fonts, and logos with one click.
 For a deep-dive guide to setting up Canva to make it a lean, mean, real estate graphic design machine, check out our in-depth guide, linked below.

-Canva for Real Estate Agents: The Ultimate Guide for 2022
+Canva for Real Estate Agents: The Ultimate Guide

 Formerly Adobe Spark, Creative Cloud Express is a Canva rival built by the software company that created the world’s best graphic design software suite: Adobe Creative Cloud.
 While Creative Cloud Express lacks many of the professional graphic design tools Adobe Photoshop or Illustrator has, it makes up for it by offering thousands of beautifully designed templates.
 To our taste, Creative Cloud Express offers more trendy templates than Canva even though Canva offers more templates over all.